soulwing/fluent-jdbc/README.md

 responsible for closing it.

-**NOTE**:  A `FluentJdbc` instance that is constructed using a `Connection` should not be shared with muliple concurrent threads, since most transaction management mechanisms assume a connection-per-thread model.
+**NOTE**:  A `FluentJdbc` instance that is constructed using a `Connection` should not be shared with multiple concurrent threads, since most transaction management mechanisms assume a connection-per-thread model.

 The following example shows how this works.
 The first couple of lines of code